 This is a simple and brief DIY guide on how to convert your anchored power rack into a lat tower using the Spud Inc Econo Pulley and some basic rack components.
-This conversion is simple to set up, allows you access to heavy lat pulls, pulldowns, cable rows, and face-pulls (to name a few), and is much cheaper than owning an actual cable machine.
-It requires no floor space commitment when not in use, and many of you will be able to set this up without spending a penny.
+This conversion is very simple to set up, yet it gives you access to heavy lat pulldowns and cable rows; just to name a couple.
+This DIY set-up is much cheaper than owning an actual cable machine or lat tower, and it requires no floor space commitment when not in use.
+Many of you might even to be able to set this up without spending a penny.

-The Spud Pulley system alone reintroduced access to a lot of those pulling movements.
-Unfortunately, without the leg braces of a lat machine (below), we are limited by what we can pull with any semblance of good form.
+The Spud Inc Pulley system alone reintroduced access to a lot of those pulling movements.
+Unfortunately, without the leg braces of a lat machine (below), what we can pull down with any semblance of good form is limited.
 As the weight being pulled starts to exceed 50-75% of our body weight, it becomes harder and harder to keep your butt glued to the seat.
-My conversion addresses that.
+This simple rack conversion addresses that.

-So no, you probably don’t need a lat machine, but if you enjoy all the different pulls and can put this conversion together without spending a lot of money (or maybe even no money), then why not, right?
-That said, if you don’t even own the right kind of rack to begin this conversion, I certainly wouldn’t go out my way to try and make this work.
+So no, you probably don’t need a lat machine, but if you enjoy all the different pulls and can put this conversion together without spending a lot of money (or perhaps even no money), then why not?
+That having been said, if you do not even own the right kind of rack to begin this conversion, I certainly wouldn’t go out my way to try and make this work.

-Before I get into what components and parts you need for your lat machine, let me comment on something…
+Before I get into what components you need for your DIY lat machine, let me comment on something:

 I reference Rogue parts specifically in this article because those are the components that I happened to have on-hand, and they are the components that I know will work.

-What makes these Rogue parts work is the consistent 5/8″ diameter holes and the consistent 2″ spacing between these holes across all of Rogue’s components.
-Both Infinity and Monster Lite spotters have 2″ spacing on the side of the arms, and the 43″ Infinity cross-members have mounting holes exactly 6″ apart (see below images.)
-I have no doubt that other manufacturers’ parts could be used as well, but you’ll have to confirm that for yourself.
+What makes these Rogue parts work so well is the consistent 5/8″ diameter holes and the consistent 2″ spacing between these holes across all of Rogue’s components.
+Both Infinity and Monster Lite spotter arms have 2″ spacing on the side of the arms, and the 43″ Infinity cross-members have mounting holes exactly 6″ apart (see below images.)
+I have no doubt that other manufacturers’ parts could be used for this project but you’ll have to confirm that for yourself.
 Here are the parts: